apache/druid/docs/api-reference/sql-api.md

 ##### Text Format Request body

 Druid also allows you to submit SQL queries in text format which is simpler than above JSON format.
 To do this, just leave the `Content-Type` rquest header blank or set it to anything other than `application/json`.
+If there're multiple `Content-Type` headers, the **first** one is used.

-The whole request body is treated as a single SQL query string.
+In this format, the whole request body is treated as a single SQL query string.

-In this request format, the `resultFormat` of response is always `object` with the HTTP response header Content-Type: application/json.
+For response, the `resultFormat` is always `object` with the HTTP response header `Content-Type: application/json`.

 If you want more control over the query context or response format, use the above JSON format request body instead.

 ```commandline